Rank 2 vector bundles and degrees of points of del Pezzo surfaces: Zero-cycles and rank vector bundles on del Pezzo surfaces

 Then if $z_d\in {\rm CH}_0(S)$ is effective of degree $d$, the cycle

-is effective. \end{lemm} \begin{proof} The proof works as before.The inequality (\ref{eq1levar}) guarantees that the generic effective $0$-cycle of degree $d$ is supported on a curve $C$ which is a member of $|\mathcal{O}_S(l) |$, and which is irreducible by Bertini.
-The inequality (\ref{eq1levar2}) then guarantees that there is a curve $C'$ supporting $z_d$, which is a member of $|\mathcal{O}_S(l+1) |$, and which does not have $C$ as a component.
-Hence the generic effective $0$-cycle $z_{d,\eta}$ is supported on the complete intersection of the curves $C$ and $C'$, so
+is effective. \end{lemm} \begin{proof} The proof works as before.
+The inequality (\ref{eq1levar}) guarantees that the generic subscheme $Z_{d,\eta}$ of $S$ of length $d$ is supported on a curve $C_1$ which is a member of $|\mathcal{O}_{S_\eta}(l) |$.
+The inequality (\ref{eq1levar2}) guarantees by the proof of the previous lemma that the linear system $|\mathcal{I}_{Z_{d,\eta}}(l+1) |$ has no fixed component, hence has a member $C_2$ which intersects $C_1$ properly.
+Hence the generic subscheme $Z_{d,\eta}$ is supported on the complete intersection of the curves $C_1$ and $C_2$, so the cycle

 is effective.
 Lemma \ref{levariant} then follows by Fulton's specialization. \end{proof}